wyattjoh/ims/README.md

 [![Go Report](https://goreportcard.com/badge/github.com/wyattjoh/ims)](https://goreportcard.com/report/github.com/wyattjoh/ims)

-The [ims](https://github.com/wyattjoh/ims) (image manipulation service) is designed to assist with performing image transformations on the fly using a full Go solution provided by [github.com/disintegration/imaging](https://github.com/disintegration/imaging).
+The [ims](https://github.com/wyattjoh/ims) (image manipulation service) is designed to assist with performing image transformations and optimizations on the fly using a full Go solution provided by:
+[github.com/disintegration/imaging](https://github.com/disintegration/imaging).

 The application is also fitted with pprof for performance profiling, refer to